esa-esdl/esdl-core/doc/cube_usage.rst

 Data Access with the API
 ------------------------

-In the following the Data Access via a Python notebook in Jupyter is described.
+In the following, the Data Access via a Python notebook in Jupyter is described.
 All commands do, however, also work in any interactive Python environment or in a Python script. `Jupyter <www.http://jupyter.org/>`_ is already included in several Python distributions, but can also be installed by a simple